 • The Government Equalities Office tentatively estimates that around 0.3-0.8% of the UK population are transgender.
-In Brent, this would equate to between 1,000 to 2,500 people.
-Since the Gender Recognition Act came into force, only a small minority have obtained a Gender Recognition Certificate: 0.007% of the UK population (4,910 people across the UK since 2005).
+Since the Gender Recognition Act came into force, only a small minority have obtained a Gender Recognition Certificate: 0.009% of the UK population (5,871 people across the UK since 2005).